Laplace operators in differential geometry: Conformal Laplacian

+Complex differential geometry

+In complex differential geometry, the Laplace operator (also known as the Laplacian) is defined in terms of the complex differential forms.

+This operator acts on complex-valued functions of a complex variable.
+It is essentially the complex conjugate of the ordinary partial derivative with respect to.
+It's important in complex analysis and complex differential geometry for studying functions of complex variables.

 Comparisons

 Below is a table summarizing the various Laplacian operators, including the most general vector bundle on which they act, and what structure is required for the manifold and vector bundle.
 All of these operators are second order, linear, and elliptic.